-Photography by Joana Meurkens, Forward and Interview by Carolina Meurkens
+Photography by Joana Meurkens, Interview by Carolina Meurkens

-Interviewing our community members for our monthly hair stories has been one my favorite projects to put together every Issue.
-With every story, I learn more about the powerful connection between hair, heritage, and identity.
-This month, I had the pleasure of interviewing Kimber, my best friend and a fellow co-founder of Mixed Mag who will be continuing the hair stories series while I’m on maternity leave.
+This month, I had the pleasure of interviewing Kimber, fellow co-founder of Mixed Mag who will be continuing the hair stories series while I’m on maternity leave.
 Her hair journey tells the story of coming of age as a biracial woman, finding confidence in her curls and the stories they tell.

 “In school, it seemed like the “prettiest” people had straight or relaxed hair.
 White Eurocentric beauty standards were celebrated, and I realized that the hard way when I straightened my hair for the first time in high school.”